Boro Maa Kali Temple, Naihati: Legend and importance

 About a century ago, in the early 1900s, a young man named Bhavesh Chakraborty, who was a jute mill employee and social worker, went to experience "Bhanga Rash" at Nabadwip accompanied by four friends.
 The incredible height and grandeur of the idols in Nabadwip mesmerized him.
 After returning to his home in Naihati, he had a dream where Maa Kali, at the time a small deity of the Chakraborty family, instructed him to mould her into a gigantic idol of 22 foot, similar to the ones in Nabadwip.

 Initially known as the "Boro Kali" or "Bhavesh Kali", the puja was organised by and limited to the Chakraborty household.
 But, as Boro Kali's popularity soared over the years, the puja was opened up to the general public and the idol was renamed as "Boro Maa", symbolising her as the mother of all.

-Highly revered by her devotees, it is widely believed that she fulfills the desire and wishes of all her devotees, irrespective of their cast, social status and economic background.
+Highly revered by her devotees, it is widely believed that she fulfills the desire and wishes of all her devotees, irrespective of their caste, social status and economic background.
 It is widely said "Boro Maa kauke feray na" and "Dhormo jar jar, Boro Maa sobar".
 Numerous personal experiences of about how their problems were resolved or how they got success in their career soon after visiting Boro Maa's Temple and receiving her blessings, are prevalent far and near in West Bengal.

 Since 2014, a local sculptor Shubhendu Sarkar has been sculpting the 22-feet-tall idol every year.
 While that idol is immersed in the Ganges every year during the visarjan, about a stone's throw away distance from the pandal is a temple, that houses a smaller avatar of Boro Maa's magnificent idol and it is present all-year round.
 Painted in pink and yellow, the temple was opened in 2014, with a courtyard for devotees for offering their prayers.
 On 100 years of the puja, the temple recorded the highest number of footfalls, among which more than a lakh devotees did "dandi kata" for fulfilling their wishes.

 Before 1970, the massive idol was carried on the shoulders of the strongest men in town, all the way from the pandal to the nearby Ganga for immersion.
 1970 onwards, the organisers decided to carry the idol of Boro Maa to the river for immersion, on a wheeled trolley by the townspeople.
 Thousands of men come together to guide the massive idol along the procession route, adorned with giant sized vibrant garlands crafted by garland makers from Howrah.
 The garlands are mainly constructed of blood-red hibiscus besides a few garlands made of jasmine, yellow and orange marigold, rose, tuberose and chrysanthemum.